Azure/azure-sdk-for-cpp/sdk/storage/faq.md

 A common use scenario is checking if a blob exists before writing to it.
 It is fine if you write from a single thread.
-However, it is problematic if the destination might be modified from multiple threads or processes.
+However, it is problematic if the destination might be modified by multiple threads or processes.
 A subsequent write operation may get overwritten by the previous one.
 In this case, it's more recommended to:

 1. Use `CreateIfNotExists()`, `DeleteIfExists()` functions whenever possible.
 These functions internally use access conditions and can help us catch unexpected exceptions caused by resending PUT/DELETE requests on network errors.